Stephaniechan2005/Chan_Park_Music_Mixer/README.md

 # Chan_Park_Music_Mixer

-This repo is for Music Mixer
+Welcome to the Music Mixer project!
+This repository contains the source code for a web-based music mixing tool.

 ## Installation

-There is no installation process required.
-Simply download the files to your computer.
+No installation is required.
+Simply download or clone the repository to your local machine.

 ## Usage
+1. Navigate to the project's root directory.

-Open index.html in your browser of choice.
+2. Open index.html in your preferred web browser to start using the Music Mixer.

 ## Contributing